normalform/CanAndGpsCapture/README.md

-# CanAndGpsCapture
-CAN bus & GPS data capture tool
+# CAN and GPS Data capture tool

 ## Introduction
 This tool is used to capture CAN bus data and GPS data from a vehicle and GPS receiver.